haliyan/fars.functions/README.md

 #> [1] "accident_2013.csv.bz2"
 ```

-The function `fars_read` reads in a FARS file of a certain file name.
+The function `fars_read` reads in a FARS file of a certain file name and
+creates a tibble of the data.

 ``` r
 fars_read("accident_2013.csv.bz2")